 For a free legal consultation, call (337) 777-7777

 When the police arrive, make sure an officer creates an accident report.
-This will contain important details about your collision such as the cause, time and date, and whether there were injuries or significant property damage.
+This document will contain important details about your collision, such as the cause, time and date, and whether there were injuries or significant property damage.

 Complete a Free Case Evaluation form now

-A Louisiana car accident attorney from Laborde Earles Law Firm will help you avoid these mistakes.
+A car accident attorney from Laborde Earles Law Firm can help you avoid mistakes and build a strong case for compensation.
 Our lawyers have more than 100 years of combined experience representing the injured.